hdShang/arxiv-daily/docs/cs-RO/2025-11-06/papers/251104131v1-bfm-zero-a-promptable-behavioral-foundation-model-for-humanoid-contr.md

 ---
 layout: default
-title: BFM-Zero: A Promptable Behavioral Foundation Model for Humanoid Control Using Unsupervised Reinforcement Learning
+title: "BFM-Zero: A Promptable Behavioral Foundation Model for Humanoid Control Using Unsupervised Reinforcement Learning"
 ---

 # BFM-Zero: A Promptable Behavioral Foundation Model for Humanoid Control Using Unsupervised Reinforcement Learning